JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_05.md

 The connection with divinity is totally necessary, otherwise, the activity becomes an incessant whirlwind that keeps us trapped in the merely mundane or material, distracted like Marta (the sister of Lazarus and Mary), who according to the UB, had tendency to “disperse yourself with numerous unnecessary tasks and become overwhelmed with trivial concerns”.

 > As Martha busied herself with all these supposed duties, she was perturbed because Mary did nothing to help.
 Therefore she went to Jesus and said: “Master, do you not care that my sister has left me alone to do all of the serving?
 Will you not bid her to come and help me?”
 Jesus answered: “Martha, Martha, why are you always anxious about so many things and troubled by so many trifles?
 Only one thing is really worth while, and since Mary has chosen this good and needful part, I shall not take it away from her.
 But when will both of you learn to live as I have taught you: both serving in co-operation and both refreshing your souls in unison?
-Can you not learn that there is a time for everything—that the lesser matters of life should give way before the greater things of the heavenly kingdom?” ([UB 162:8.3](/en/The_Urantia_Book/162#p8_3))
+Can you not learn that there is a time for everything—that the lesser matters of life should give way before the greater things of the heavenly kingdom?” (<a id="a85_805"></a>[UB 162:8.3](/en/The_Urantia_Book/162#p8_3))

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV_2022_05/Editorial-mayo-2022-2.jpg" alt="Editorial mayo 22 - 2">